-Once you’ve proved you have a valve cover gasket oil leak you need to decide how to move forward.
+Once you’ve confirmed you have a leak you need to decide how to move forward.

-If you have a missing bolt or screw, it should be replaced immediately.
+If you have a missing bolt or screw; it should be replaced immediately.
 Make sure to torque the bolts to the factory recommended torque.
-So, If you tighten them too much, you can risk breaking the valve cover, and too loose, they can leak.
+Consequently, If you tighten them too much; you can risk breaking the valve cover, and too loose, they can leak.

-Common Warning Signs Of A Faulty Valve Cover Gasket:
+Common Warning Signs Of A Failing Valve Cover Gasket: